nammayatri/nammayatri/docs/Nix.md

 # Nix

-The Nammayatri project is in the process of using Nix instead of Stack.
-At the moment, developers still use Stack, but Nix is used in CI.
-If you are modifying `stack.yaml` be sure to also update the "inputs" in `flake.lock` (see the section further below).
+The Nammayatri project is in the process of migrating from Stack to Nix.
+Nix is now used in CI, and very soon we'll ask developers to use Nix while removing all Stack files.
+In the meanwhile, to ensure that CI passes, if you are modifying `stack.yaml` be sure to also update the "inputs" in `flake.lock` (see the section further below).

 ## Installing Nix